wikibonsai/tendr-cli/README.md

 Manual:

 ```
-Usage: tendr yamltocaml|ytoc [options] [glob]
+tendr yamltocaml [glob]

-convert between "caml" and "yaml" style attributes.
+convert from "yaml" to "caml" style attributes.

 Options:
+      --version      Show version number                               [boolean]
+      --help         Show help                                         [boolean]
-  -f, --format [format]            how to format caml output (kinds: 'none',
+  -f, --format       how to format caml output (kinds: "none", "pretty", or "pad
-                                   'pretty', or 'pad'; default is 'none')
+                     "; default is "none")          [string] [default: "pretty"]
-  -l, --list-format [list-format]  how to format caml output lists (kinds:
+  -l, --list-format  how to format caml output lists (kinds: "mkdn" or "comma";
-                                   'mkdn' or 'comma'; default is 'mkdn')
+                     default is "mkdn")               [string] [default: "mkdn"]
   -p, --no-prefix    do not use colon prefix in caml output
-  -h, --help                       display help for command
+                                                       [boolean] [default: true]
 ```